 Abstract

 Turmoil has engulfed psychological science.
 Causes and consequences of the reproducibility crisis are in dispute.
 With the hope of addressing some of its aspects, Bayesian methods are gaining increasing attention in psychological sciences.
 Their advantages, as opposed to statistical routines from the frequentist framework, are the ability to derive probability statements for every quantity of interest or explicitly incorporate prior knowledge about parameters into the model.
 These issues are crucial in particular regarding the current debate about statistical significance.
-Bayesian methods are not necessarily the only remedy against the wrong conclusion that the absence of evidence (statistically non-significant results) imply the evidence of absence, but there is an increasing agreement that they are one of the keys for psychological science to avoid such fallacies.
+Bayesian methods are not necessarily the only remedy against the wrong conclusion that the absence of evidence (statistically non-significant results) imply the evidence of absence (there is no true effect), but there is an increasing agreement that they are one of the keys for psychological science to avoid such fallacies.
 Nevertheless, its flexible nature is its power and weakness, for there is no agreement about what indices should be computed or reported.
 This lack of a consensual index for the “significance” of an effect, such as the frequentist p-value, further contributes to the unnecessary opacity that many non-familiar readers perceive in Bayesian statistics.
-Thus, this study describes and compares several indices of effect existence, provide intuitive visual representation of the “behavior” of such indices in relationship with common sources of variance such as sample size and frequentist significance.
+Thus, this study describes and compares several indices of effect existence, provide intuitive visual representation of the “behavior” of such indices in relationship with common sources of variance such as sample size, magnitude of effects and frequentist significance.
 The results contribute to the development of an intuitive understanding of the values that researchers report and allow to draw recommendations for Bayesian statistics description, critical for the standardization of scientific reporting.

 Introduction